On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: The parametrized -theory Euler characteristic

-which is defined on morphisms by the push-forward maps.
+which is defined on the morphisms by the push-forward maps.
 For every $\sigma\in\simp(B)$, there is a restriction functor

 which sends a retractive space $X$ over $E$, which fibers over $B$, to its restriction over the simplex $\sigma$ viewed as a retractive space over the corresponding restriction of $E$.
-If $u \colon \sigma\to\tau$ is a morphism in $\simp(B)$, then there is a natural transformation induced by the inclusion of restrictions
+If $u \colon \sigma\to\tau$ is a morphism in $\simp(B)$, then there is a natural transformation induced by the canonical inclusions,

 An easy check shows that the cocycle condition is satisfied.
 The same construction works when $\Rfd$ is replaced by $S_n\Rfd$, the $n$-th simplicial degree in Waldhausen's $S_\bullet$-construction.
 Thus, by the Lemma \ref{technical_lem}, we obtain (simplicial) functors